petuum/adaptdl/ray/adaptdl_ray/aws/adaptdl_on_aws_ray.rst

 First, when the workers are terminated in order to perform a rescaling, the controller will wait to recieve a checkpoint object of the training state from worker 0.
 If the controller does not receive a checkpoint by the amount of time specified in ``--checkpoint-timeout`` (default 120 seconds), then the controller will use a previous version of the checkpoint, or restart from 0, if a previous checkpoint does not exist.
 Note that spot instances have around a 2 minute warning for termination.

 Second, when the cluster is rescaling to more workers, it can take some time for the new workers to be ready.
 In addition, spot instances requests may never be fulfilled if their bid price is too low.
 The controller therefore waits for some time, up to the amount specified in ``--cluster-rescale-timeout`` (default 60), for the new nodes to be provisioned and ready.
 If the nodes are not ready by that time, it schedules up to the maximum supported by the current cluster.
+Please note that the new nodes need to download the Docker image set in the cluster config.
+As these images can be large, it may take 5-10 minutes for new nodes to be available.